motech99/T2A2-API-Webserver/README.md

 **Foreign Keys:** The use of foreign keys (FK) enforces referential integrity, ensuring that relationships between tables are maintained correctly.
 For instance, Pokemon_Id in Pokemon_Moves must match a valid Pokemon_Id in the Pokemon table.

 **Relationships:** Clearly defines how entities relate to each other (one-to-many, many-to-many), aiding in the correct implementation of business rules.
-For example, the many-to-many relationship between Pokémon and Moves allows for flexibility in assigning moves to Pokémon.
+For example, the many-to-many relationship between Pokemon and Moves allows for flexibility in assigning moves to Pokemon.

 ## R7 Database Implementation During Development